-This four-week rotation is designed to enhance the Physician Assistant student's experience in a Primary Care setting.
-The rotation scope is broad and encompasses such specialties as inpatient Hospital Medicine, Physical Medicine and Rehabilitation, Palliative Medicine, Pediatric Inpatient Medicine, and Urgent Care.
+This four-week rotation is designed to enhance the Physician Assistant student's experience in a care setting selected by the clinical coordinator.
+The rotation scope is broad and encompasses such specialties as inpatient hospital medicine, physical medicine and rehabilitation, palliative medicine, dermatology, trauma settings, ENT, family medicine, cardiology, urgent care and other settings selected by the clinical coordinator.
+Emphasis will be on disease processes common to various medical settings and development of differential diagnoses and plan based upon the presentation of the patient.